 The old man running the gas station saw how interested we were.
 He appeared to be in his mid-seventies, and said he was the owner.
 I asked him about this collection, and he explained he knew Bonnie and Clyde when he was a young man, back in the 1930s.
 They came around that area of Louisiana regularly back then.

-We stayed there and listened to this man talk for almost two hours, while we all drank several beers and more than a few sips of his moonshine.
+We stayed there and listened to this man talk for almost two hours, while we all drank several beers and more than a few sips of his moonshine from a Mason jar.
 He talked about and described every single item he had on display.
 I was totally astounded.
 The man and his wife had been there, near Arcadia, Louisiana, their entire lives.
-They began collecting Bonnie and Clyde artifacts before they were killed, and he said everybody in town heard about the ambush the day before it happened, but nobody really believed it would actually happen.
+They began collecting Bonnie and Clyde artifacts before they were killed, and he said everybody in town heard about the ambush before it happened, but nobody really believed it would actually happen.

 My heart was racing like a rock drummer, I was just absolutely amazed by all this.

 The man refused to sell any of those relics at any price, and told us that most people didn't really care anything about them, but once in awhile, somebody came along, offering a lot of money for his whole collection.